libremfg/rhize-docs/content/get-started/introduction.md

 Its interface and architecture is designed to conform to your processes.
 We assume nothing about what your manufacturing workflows look like.

-Rhize has only one strong opinion: all data exchanged must be modeled on the [ISA-95 standard](https://www.isa.org/standards-and-publications/isa-standards/isa-standards-committees/isa95).
+Rhize has only one strong opinion: all manufacturing objects and data must be modeled on the [ISA-95 standard](https://www.isa.org/standards-and-publications/isa-standards/isa-standards-committees/isa95).
 This standards-based schema is how Rhize connects every data event across an entire operation.
 If you aren't an ISA-95 fan, we're happy to convert you, but adoption is a requirement to use the platform.